 What can you cook ahead of time and freeze?

-What can be made the night before?
+Then what can be made the night before?

-What has to be made the day of?
+Also, what has to be made the day of?

 Whether you’re going to use a pre-made playlist or carefully coordinating your own, plan this now.
 Think about how long your party will be and make sure nothing is going to play over and over again because you didn’t plan enough music out.